 - You recently interacted with a dApp with a vulnerability, and you don't intend to use a dApp again or in the near future.

 - You don't plan on buying, selling, or transferring an NFT.

 What are token approvals?

 Token approvals are permissions granted to decentralized apps (dApps) to access tokens in your crypto wallet.
 Token approvals are applicable to ERC-20 tokens like USDC and DAI - as well as NFTs (ERC-721 and ERC-1155).
 You can think of a token allowance as giving a dApp permission to perform an action with your tokens.

 All dApps require permission from non-custodial crypto wallets (like MetaMask) before they can interact with any tokens in the wallet.
 You also grant token allowances to OpenSea to be able to take certain actions using our service, like listing an NFT for sale.

 For NFTs, revoking token allowances means an NFT cannot be bought, sold, or transferred using OpenSea's services without first approving the allowance.
-Please note that revoking and approving any token allowance on Ethereum both require a gas fee.
+Both revoking and approving a token allowance on Ethereum are actions that require a gas fee.

 How can I manage and revoke token approvals?

-There are a number of tools that allow you to revoke token approvals entirely.
-There are many third-party tools that allow you to manage this.
+There are a number of third-party tools you can use to revoke token approvals entirely.
 For this tutorial, we'll be using Etherscan's Token Approval tool.
 Keep in mind that these are third parties and we cannot make any guarantees about their service.
 Revoking token approval will result in a gas fee.